Could learning phonics make it harder for your child to understand texts? Some people think so. Find out if there’s any truth to this claim…

 We also have another article on Reading Comprehension Strategies.

-Click on this link If you would like more information about teaching your child phonics.
+Click on the following link If you would like more information about teaching phonics.

 - Is Reading about ‘Getting Meaning from Print’? http://www.americanthinker.com/articles/2016/02/is_reading_about_getting_meaning_from_print.html#ixzz4ARIaR4rJ